chrishaining/CodeClanCinema/checklist.md

 This completes the Basic Extensions. :star: REALLY WELL DONE! :star:

 #Advanced Extensions
-*Create a screenings table that lets us know what time films are showing
+*Create a screenings table that lets us know what time films are showing DONE *

-*Write a method that finds out what is the most popular time (most tickets sold) for a given film
+*Write a method that finds out what is the most popular time (most tickets sold) for a given film DONE *

 *Limit the available tickets for screenings.
+DONE *

 *Add any other extensions you think would be great to have at a cinema!